Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

 ## Benchmark Result Analysis

-* All the CSV's received are further processed by running app.py and the throughput, latency, ttft are analyzed with the help of graphs generated.
+* All the CSV's received are further processed by running app.py and the throughput, latency, ttft can be analyzed with the help of plots generated.

 ```bash
 python3 app.py
 ```

 ![Sample_Output_plots](https://github.com/Infobellit-Solutions-Pvt-Ltd/LLM-Inference-Benchmark/assets/154504188/5ff09150-f419-4963-ac15-b03a0e61c554)